 example.

 The same Oracle document lists the Java type parameter naming conventions.
-These are mostly the same in Scala, except that Java starts naming simple type parameters with the letter T
+These are similar in Scala, except that Java starts naming simple type parameters with the letter T

 , and then uses the characters U